RisingThumb/ctag/README.md

 - [X] Marking and editing multiple files

 ### Priority 2
-- [ ] Unicode support for input entries
+- [X] Unicode support for input entries
-- [ ] Figure out that damn bug where it will sometimes get Alzheimers and display the wrong metadata information
+- [X] Figure out that damn bug where it will sometimes get Alzheimers and display the wrong metadata information
+- [X] PgUp, PgDown, Home and End key support
-- [ ] An option to convert all music to use id3v2 tags
+- [X] An option to convert all music to use id3v2 tags
 - [ ] An option to make all music drop all id3v1 tags
-- [ ] PgUp, PgDown, Home and End key support
+- [ ] An option to drop all unrelated tags(ogg and other formats have weird tags that can interact strangely in some music players)

 ### Priority 3
+- [X] Add a Fuzzy Finder search?
 - [ ] Allow vim style regexes on metadata?
-- [ ] Add a Fuzzy Finder search?
 - [ ] Config file header(inspired by suckless software)
 - [ ] Man pages/keybinds listed